madmachineio/MadDrivers/Examples/LCD1602/DisplayText/README.md

 # DisplayText

-The LCD will show the phrase "Hello World!".
+IN this example, the LCD will display the phrase "Hello World!".

 * [SwiftIO](https://github.com/madmachineio/SwiftIO)
 * [MadBoard](https://github.com/madmachineio/MadBoards)